Updated: Jun 14

 He found AP Chemistry easy, could solve a Rubik's cube in 20 seconds or less and would play the piano for hours off the top of his head.
 He said he couldn't read music but we all knew he could, he just didn't need it.
 He would listen to a song and be able to play the melody with no music or help and would play hours of improvisation just because he wanted to play.

-Tyler was also addicted to heroin for at least 6 years.
+Tyler was also addicted to heroin for 8 years.
+Beginning after being prescribed opiates at 17.

 Tyler was kind and compassionate to everyone he met, especially those he knew who were also struggling with addiction.
 He would drive anyone anywhere at any time even if he didn't have any gas.
 He would help his friends seek treatment and support them even when he was losing his own fight.